awsdocs/amazon-s3-developer-guide/doc_source/aws-usage-report-understand.md

-# Understanding Your AWS Billing and Usage Reports for Amazon S3<a name="aws-usage-report-understand"></a>
+# Understanding your AWS billing and usage reports for Amazon S3<a name="aws-usage-report-understand"></a>

 Amazon S3 billing and usage reports use codes and abbreviations\.
 For example, for usage type, which is defined in the following table, *region* is replaced with one of the following abbreviations:
 + **APE1:** Asia Pacific \(Hong Kong\)